 Holding the record for the largest coherent castle complex in the world, Prague Castle serves double duty as the office of the Czech president and a popular tourist destination.
 The complex where it stands is also home to several other attractions.

 - #4View all Photos#4 in Prague1.3 miles to city centerParks and Gardens, Neighborhood/Area, Recreation, SightseeingTYPE1 to 2 hoursTIME TO SPEND1.3 miles to city centerParks and Gardens, Neighborhood/Area, Recreation, SightseeingTYPE1 to 2 hoursTIME TO SPEND

 For a breath of fresh air and a chance to exercise your legs, head to Petrín Hill, one of the largest green spaces in the city.
-Attractions here include the Rose Garden, orrosarium, at the top of the hill, Nebozízek Garden, the Mirror Maze (a labyrinth), and the Seminary Garden, which boasts more than 2,100 fruit trees.
+Attractions here include the Rose Garden, or rosarium, at the top of the hill, Nebozízek Garden, the Mirror Maze (a labyrinth), and the Seminary Garden, which boasts more than 2,100 fruit trees.
 The area has been in use since at least since the 12th century, serving as an execution site, vineyards and farming lands through the centuries.

 While the site of St. Vitus Cathedral dates back to about A.D.
 925, the church that stands today is actually the third in honor of Saint Vitus (the patron saint of dancers, actors, comedians and epileptics).
 Consecrated in 1929, the cathedral features neo-Gothic stylings alongside Renaissance and baroque details.